stefano-rgc/glitch_add_and_remove/README.md

 files, which is the format that the Aarhus adiabatic pulsation code (ADIPLS, Chistensen- Dalsgaard 2008) uses.

 Given an unformated AMDL stellar model, the program modifies the variable A4 (square of the dimensionless buoyancy frequency) within it by adding a Gaussian-like glitch accordingly to Eq.
 (13) in Cunha et al. 2019.
+The modification in the A4 profile is done in a consistent way by a correspondent sole modification of the first adiabatic exponent, as described in the section 2.3 of Ball et al. 2018 ("Surface effects on the red giant branch").
 The input parameters are the amplitude, width and position of the Gaussian.

 The interface of the program consist of two panels: